 I usually buy at least three of everything.
 If you forget to do a load of washing for a day, you will thank me.
-Believe me, when my eldest was in primary school, I was working full-time out and it was a regular occurrence!
+Believe me, when my eldest was in primary school, I was working full-time and it was a regular occurrence!

 11. School shoes

 In the end, we would go to the start of the year sales and buy runners from sports stores and they lasted all year.
 When he hit high school, we quickly learned the same thing, to buy decent quality shoes, like Clark’s school shoes, and they would last all year.
-The trick is to buy shoes that have a decent amount of growing in them and make sure they are looked after by using shoe polish regularly.
+The trick is to buy shoes that have a decent amount of growing room in them and make sure they are looked after by using shoe polish regularly.

 Speaking of Clark’s shoes, the shoes feature anti-scuff technology, scuff-free leather, are the toughest school shoe on the market, are durable & tough to withstand wear & tear and features a natural technology, developed to eliminate odours & prevent bacterial and fungal growth.